- About Us

 For some more answers to questions about joint tenancy and probate, be sure to check out the upcoming second part of this blog series.
 In the meantime:

 Are getting ready to probate an estate?
 Or are you a beneficiary for an estate that will be probated soon?
-If so, you can turn to a trusted Denver probate attorney at Phillips & Blow, PC for experienced legal help and the best representation.
+If so, you can turn to a trusted Denver probate attorney at Colorado Estate Matters, Ltd. for experienced legal help and the best representation.

 We can discuss your estate planning needs and different options during our consultation.
 To schedule this meeting, call us at (303) 713-9147 or email us using the contact form at the top of this page.